1957-1976 Longhorn Women’s Sports-The Struggle for equality

 • Coach Black also shared some of his budget to buy supplies and equipment for the women and permitted the women’s basketball team to use the trainers for games.
 He also helped promote the women’s basketball program by allowing them to play before the men’s game.
 These kinds of gestures increased attendance at the Lady Longhorn games, which heightened the players.

-• The University of Texas President Stephen Spurr announces the beginning of the Women’s Athletic Department with a budget of $50,000, replacing the UT Sports Association.
+• University of Texas President Stephen Spurr announces the beginning of the Women’s Athletic Department, which will replace the UT Sports Association with a budget of $50,000.

-Click on site below to learn more about Coach Page
+Click on the site below to learn more about Coach Page

 http://www.espn.com/video/clip?id=18788073